tosibinaronmuro/starter/README.md

 Created a dotenv file to store my connection strings Used mongoose schema for the mongodb collection
-Used mongoose model and query functions to perform basic CRUD operations
+Used mongoose model and query functions to perform basic CRUD operations Also used Mongoose Error handling to handle various error types